quickwit-oss/quickwit/docs/log-management/otel-service.md

 ## Known limitations

 There are a few limitations on the log management setup in Quickwit 0.7:
-- Aggregations are not available on sparse fields and JSON field, this will be fixed in 0.7.
-This means that only the timestamp field can support aggregations.
-- The ingest API does not provide High-Availability and High-Durability, this will be fixed in Q2/Q3.
+- The ingest API does not provide High-Availability and High-Durability, this will be fixed in 0.8.
-- Grafana and Elasticsearch query API support are planned for Q2 2023.
-- OTLP gRPC service index documents only in the `otel-logs-v0` index.
-- OTLP HTTP is not available but it should be easy to add.
+- OTLP HTTP is only available with the Binary Protobuf Encoding.
+OTLP HTTP with JSON encoding is not planned yet, but this can be easily fixed in the next version.
+Please open an issue if you need this feature.

 If you are interested in new features or discover other limitations, please open an issue on [GitHub](https://github.com/quickwit-oss/quickwit).